-1950: "Generalised Hamiltonian Dynamics" - Canadian Journal of Mathematics, 2, p 129.
+Galileo Galilei 1564-1642 1950 "Generalized Hamiltonian Dynamics" - Canadian Journal of Mathematics, 2 : 129.
 In the long line of development of the formalism of classical dynamics, beginning with Galileo and Newton and then involving Euler, Lagrange, Hamilton, Jacobi and Poincaré, the work in this paper is the most important formal development in our times.
 It is obviously the result of several years' effort, though Dirac's final account of it makes it all appear so effortless and natural.
-What has been developed here is a general formalism capable of and designed to handle a class of physical systems called constrained dynamical systems; and the special concepts and methods Dirac has introduced are as usual of profound depth and beauty.
+What has been developed here is a general formalism which is capable of and has been designed to handle a class of physical systems called constrained dynamical systems; and the special concepts and methods Dirac has introduced are as usual of profound depth and beauty.
 These ideas have turned out to play a fundamental role in a great deal of current work, notably in gauge theories.

-1958: "The Theory of Gravitation in Hamiltonian Form" -Proceedings of the Royal Society of London, A 246, p 333.
-Much of the motivation for Dirac to develop his generalised Hamiltonian dynamics came from the need to cast Einstein's general theory of relativity - a constrained system par excellence - into Hamiltonian form, as a first step towards its quantisation.
+1958 "The Theory of Gravitation in Hamiltonian Form" - Proc. of the Royal Society of London, A246 : 333.
+Much of the motivation for Dirac to develop his generalized Hamiltonian dynamics came from the need to cast Einstein's general theory of relativity a constrained system par excellence - into Hamiltonian form, as a first step towards its quantization.
 This programme was carried through in this 1958 paper.
 As is well known, an important property of Einstein's equations is that they retain their form under a very wide variety of transformations in space-time, and one refers to their four-dimensional form and symmetry.
-Putting such equations into Hamiltonian form automatically leads to an apparent reduction in the visible symmetry because the Hamiltonian method has to deal with the concept of "state at a given time."
+Putting such equations into Hamiltonian form automatically leads to an apparent reduction in the visible symmetry, because the Hamiltonian method has to deal with the concept of "state at a given time."

-Only Dirac could say of Einstein's theory, at the end of this paper: "I am inclined to believe (from this) that four-dimensional symmetry is not a fundamental property of the physical world."
+Only Dirac could say of Einstein's theory, at the end of this paper:

+I am inclined to believe (from this) that four-dimensional symmetry is not a fundamental property of the physical world.

-1962: "The Conditions for a Ouantum Field Theory to be Relativistic" - Reviews of Modern Physics, 34, p 592.
-As has been recounted earlier, the relativistic electron equation was the result of Dirac's attempts to unite the principles of special relativity and of quantum mechanics.
+1962 "The Conditions for a Quantum Field Theory to be Relativistic", Reviews of Modern Physics, 34 : 592.
+As has been recounted earlier, the relativistic electron equation was the result of Dirac's attempts to unite the principles of special relativity and quantum mechanics.
 He returned to this theme in the context of field theory this time.
-In this paper he showed by elementary means that if for a field theory invariance under the Euclidean group is ensured in a natural way, then all the remaining requirements of relativistic invariance are ensured if the commutator of the energy density with itself has a special form.
-Thus symmetry under the ten-parameter group of special relativity is essentially reduced to one single requirement, which has come to be known as the Dirac-Schwinger Energy Density Condition.
-While Schwinger obtained this condition by considering the limiting case of minimal coupling to a weak external gravitational field, Dirac's method is deceptively simple and uses special relativistic arguments alone.
+In this paper he showed by elementary means, that if for a field theory invariance under the Euclidean group is ensured in a natural way, then all the remaining requirements of relativistic invariance are obeyed if the commutator of the energy density with itself has a special form.
+Thus, symmetry under the ten-parameter